Fantom-foundation/Carmen/README.md

 ## Query API
-Both LiveDB and Archive can be queried using a **query API** that avoids hassle packing every request to a block and transaction in previous APIs.
-It is done via a functional style callback that provides a query:
+LiveDB and Archive can be queried using a **query API** providing a functional style callback as shown below:

 <details>
     <summary>Querying a LiveDB</summary>